Scheduling ML jobs on HPC clusters

 My current go-to option for python.
 I use this so much that I made a submitit notebook.
 Go there.

-What follows are some other options I do not frequently use.
+What follows are some other options I do not intend to use in the near future.

 tbeason suggests this hack: